-that education has a significantly positive effect on the general health satisfaction.
-The variances for the IPW estimator and the matching estimator estimated by Rubin's method are larger than the variances estimated by the wild bootstrap method, while the two methods give similar results for the regression estimator and the AIPW estimator.
-This suggests Rubin's method works well for the regression estimator and the AIPW estimator but might overestimate the variances of the IPW and matching estimators, which is consistent with our observations in the simulation studies.
+For each imputed data set, we consider the full-sample point estimators of the ACE using an outcome regression, IPW, AIPW, and matching based on the propensity score to reduce the dimensionality of the matching variable (Abadie and Imbens (2016)).
+We compare Rubin's variance estimator and the proposed wild bootstrap variance estimator.
+Table 6 shows that education has a significantly positive effect on general health satisfaction.
+The variances for the IPW estimator and matching estimator estimated using Rubin's method are larger than those estimated using the wild bootstrap method, whereas the two methods give similar results for the regression estimator and the AIPW estimator.
+This suggests that Rubin's method works well for the regression estimator and the AIPW estimator, but might overestimate the variances of the IPW and matching estimators, which is consistent with our observations in the simulation studies.